PredictiveMovement/digital-twin/README.md

 - Taxis do not cluster.
 - Trips are not displayed in passenger's hoverInfoBox.
 - Emitting `passengerUpdates` makes the simulator crash with a `maximum call stack exceeded` error.
-- Generated passengers are clumped togehter, sometiems 1, sometimes 7 or more passengers are on the same spot.
+- Generated passengers are clumped together, sometimes 1, sometimes 7 or more passengers are on the same spot.

 ## License